-NAVs will be rounded off to three decimal places.
+NAVs will be rounded off to three or four decimal places based on the nature and category of the scheme.
 The valuation of the Schemes' assets and calculation of the Schemes' NAVs shall be subject to audit on an annual basis and such regulations as may be prescribed by SEBI from time to time.